-Truth be told, there’s not a lot to unpack when it comes to cutting 4x4s with a 10 inch miter saw as opposed to cutting them with a beastly 12 inch miter saw.
+Truth be told, there’s not a lot to unpack when it comes to cutting 4x4s with a 10-inch miter saw as opposed to cutting them with a beastly 12-inch sliding compound miter saw.
 The process is pretty straightforward, and the reasoning behind it is simple.

-If adjusting your blade guard is out of the question (and should definitely be done so with caution), then the only way to make the cut in one go is to use a sliding dual bevel compound miter saw.
+If adjusting your blade guard is out of the question (and should definitely be done so with caution), then the only way to make the cut in one go is to use a sliding dual bevel miter saw.

-Sliding miter saws have more range of motion, because you can tilt the head of the miter saw forwards.
+Sliding miter saws have more range of motion because you can tilt the head of the miter saw forwards.
 This obviously tilts the blade forward, thus increasing the cutting capacity of the miter saw.

 There’s a very big difference in cutting time between 10” and 12” miter saws.
-Those extra 2 inches you get with a 12" miter saw are typically delivered by high-priced sliding dual bevel compound miter saw models which possess greater cutting capacity, versatility, and more power & torque when compared to a 10” miter saw.
+Those extra 2 inches you get with a 12″ miter saw are typically delivered by high-priced sliding dual bevel compound miter saw models, which possess greater cutting capacity, versatility, and more power & torque when compared to a 10” miter saw.

 Another thing to keep in mind is all the extra blade maintenance required.
 Ten-inch blades really don’t react well on 4x4s.
 They go dull much faster, and eventually, you won’t be able to sharpen them enough to make quality cuts in the future.